m-ghiringhelli/mushroom-fest/README.md

             d) display friends  update DOM  CHECK
             e) display mushrooms    update DOM  CHECK
             f) If satisfied, no more mushroom   CHECK
-            g) If no mushroom, alert to forage
+            g) If no mushroom, alert to forage  CHECK
         4) Append friends to DOM CHECK
-II) Invite creates and displays new unsatisfied friend
+II) Invite creates and displays new unsatisfied friend CHECK
-    A) add event listener to adding friend
+    A) add event listener to adding friend  CHECK
-    B) on submit
+    B) on submit    CHECK
-        1) create new friend object
+        1) create new friend object CHECK
-            a) with given name or random
+            a) with given name or random CHECK
-            b) with random satisfaction
+            b) with random satisfaction CHECK
-        2) pass new friend object to display friends function III) Forage adds more mushroom is successful
+        2) pass new friend object to display friends function   CHECK III) Forage adds more mushroom is successful
     A) Event listener
     B) On click